 - Scaffolding and ladder accidents.
 It takes a lot of time and skill to put up scaffolding properly.
 If it’s done incorrectly, or if it doesn’t meet safety codes, it can cost lives.

 - Falls from roofs and heights.
 When workers are up on roofs or working in other high places, safety is of the utmost importance.
-Lack of training, inadequate safety procedures, and poor equipment can all add up to serious injury when workers are high above the ground.
+Lack of training, inadequate safety procedures, and poor equipment can all lead to serious, life-threatening falls.